 Add yourself to our e-mail list by sending an e-mail to firstname.lastname@example.org — for email notices of our best time-limited sales, new releases, and new FREEBIES (i.e. new FREE e-text and new FREE MP3 audio sermons).
-Your e-mail address will be kept private (as we do not sell or trade email addresses in any way) and you may remove yourself from the list at any time by sending a request to email@example.com.
+Your e-mail address will be kept private (as we do not sell or trade email addresses in any way), and you may remove yourself from the list at any time by sending a request to email@example.com.

 Study the Scripture with Matthew Poole

 If there is to be another Reformation of the doctrine and practice of the Church, and a spiritual revival in the hearts of God’s people, there must first be an increase in Biblical knowledge, the means by which these things are accomplished.
 It is our hope and prayer that many Christians, longing for Reformation, revival, and greater intimacy with the Lord Jesus, will join us in the study of the Scripture, from Genesis to Revelation, with the learned Matthew Poole as our guide through the history of interpretation.
 (The reader should be able to keep up with only a little reading each day.)
 For those considering taking up this reading program, we commend three brief posts: “Reading Difficult Books”, “Why Study the History of Interpretation?”, and “Getting the Most out of Poole”.

 Supporting the Project

 Christian Reader, I hope that you will give serious attention to this plea for your help.
 It is important.